 Don’t let anyone make you feel bad about wanting things that remind you of home.
 We are creatures of comfort and habit.
 It doesn’t mean you aren’t embracing the new culture, and it doesn’t make you less grateful.
 It makes you human.

 I’m an avid baker.
-I’ve been able to find nearly everything that I need in France, but there are a few things that I’m glad I found room for in my suitcase.
+I’ve been able to find nearly everything that I need in France, but there are a few things that I’m glad I found room for in my suitcase for the convenience they provide.

-- Brown sugar (this sugar from Monoprix has the right texture, but Domino brown sugar is the best, isn’t it?)
+- Brown sugar (this sugar from Monoprix has the right texture, but Domino brown sugar is the best, isn’t it?
+You can also find brown sugar in some asian supermarkets.
+Look for key words like sucre muscovado or cane sugar.)

 - Chocolate chips (The bags from the French grocery store are so small, they’re laughable.
 These days, I usually just break up a chocolate bar.)